K&L.p17.#1 = KuppratApp TOK.p27.r1.c1 MHD.SM3 1320st

 IX.<TZ'IKIN:<XAAK/SAAK>>

-· No glyphs given in K&H and BMM9, except for speculation that is might be the glyph in the Tzolk’in day-name MEN (K&H.p57.pdfp59.TabXI.#5) – but this is when it’s enclosed in a blood cartouche.
+· No glyphs given in K&H and BMM9, except for speculation that it might be the glyph in the Tzolk’in day-name MEN (K&H.p57.pdfp59.TabXI.#5) – but this is when it’s enclosed in a blood cartouche.

 · T1320 is one of a run of 48 T-numbers from T1300 to T1347, given by Thompson in TCMH.p397-398.pdfp208-209, in a section at the end called “Unidentified glyphs”: